The following is an excerpt from our new ebook, The Ultimate Guide to Breast Augmentation. To download the full ebook, click here.

-A: Simply, no. In 2009, a story made news headlines by implying a womans breast implants had exploded while she was on a flight from Moscow to Los Angeles.
-Read closely, though, and even after a catchy headline the article acknowledges that doctors were quick to point out that the plane many not have been the reason for the damage.
-A rather important detail, if not as headline worthy.
+A: No. In 2009, a story made news headlines by implying a woman’s breast implants exploded while she was on a flight from Moscow to Los Angeles.
+However, doctors were quick to point out that the plane may not have been the reason for the damage.
 Breast implants exploding on planes is an urban myth.
-In fact, the show MythBusters even investigated the myth -- and busted it -- in episode 2 of their 2003 season on Discovery Channel.
+In fact, the show MythBusters even investigated this myth -- and busted it -- in episode 2 of their 2003 season on Discovery Channel.

-Q: Can you nurse after a breast augmentation procedure?
+Q: Can you breastfeed after a breast augmentation?

 A: Most likely, yes.
 Every person is unique, but in general, women are indeed able to breastfeed after getting implants.
-Each person is affected by the breast augmentation differently, including when it comes to nipple sensitivity changes.
-The bottom line, however, is that you wont know for sure if breastfeeding is possible for you until you try.
-Contrary to what might be advised to you by a non-expert expert, though, odds are that, yes, you can safely breastfeed after a breast augmentation procedure.
+Each person is affected by breast augmentation differently, including changes in nipple sensitivity.
+The bottom line is that you won’t know for sure if breastfeeding is possible until you try.
+Contrary to what you may hear, odds are that, yes, you can safely breastfeed after a breast augmentation procedure.

 Q: Do you have to replace breast implants every 10 years?

-A: Nope.
-Its possible your implants will never have to be replaced.
-Its also possible youll want to have them replaced after several years.
-As you age and your body changes, especially if there is major weight fluctuation, its possible that the changes will affect the way your implants fit with your body.
-There is no automatic guarantee that your implants will last forever, but there is also definitely no rule that requires a replacement every 10 years.
+A: No. It’s possible your implants will never have to be replaced.
+It’s also possible you’ll want to have them replaced after several years.
+The durability of your implants will depend on the type of breast augmentation you choose, as well as changes that might occur in your body.
+As you age and your body changes, especially if you have a major weight fluctuation, it’s possible that the changes will affect the way your implants fit with your body.
+There is no guarantee that your implants will last forever, but there is also definitely no rule that requires a replacement every 10 years.

-Q: How often to breast implants leak or rupture?
+Q: How often do breast implants leak or rupture?

 Q: Can you be physically active with breast implants?

 A: Absolutely.
-Its important to let the recovery process after your breast augmentation procedure play out completely, but after that?
-Its all fair game.
-Literally.
-There might be an adjustment period for you as you get used to your new breasts, but other than that, there are no limitations.
-Your implants arent going to rupture because you work up a good sweat playing soccer!
+It’s important to give yourself time for recovery after your breast augmentation procedure.
+But after your doctor gives you clearance, anything is fair game.
+There might be an adjustment period for you as you get used to your new breasts, but other than that, there are no limitations when it comes to physical activity.
+Your implants aren’t going to rupture because you work up a good sweat playing soccer!